 - Try eating in the mornings.
 People tend to feel more like eating in the morning than in the evenings.

 - Try to regularly eat small meals and snacks that are high in energy.

 - Don't worry too much about what you eat.
 If you feel like it, have it.

-- Ask the hospital dietician for hints on how to prepare simple foods that are easy to digest.
+- Ask the hospital dietitian for hints on how to prepare simple foods that are easy to digest.

-- If you really don't feel like eating, at least drink small amounts as often as you can.
+- Drink small amounts as often as you can if you don't feel like eating.
 Or try drinking high energy supplements between meals.

 - Try to still eat with your family or friends at the table.
 The social gathering with loved ones and the support they offer can help you to cope better.